By: Elaina Lee, Safe Kids Coordinator

 - When entering school zones or surrounding areas, teach children to look left, right, and left again before crossing the street.
 They may need to hear and practice this a few times before it becomes a habit.

 - While children are waiting on their school bus at home or at the pick-up line at school, teach children to stand at least three giant steps away from the curb as the bus approaches.
 Teach kids to wait for the school bus to come to a complete stop before getting off and not to walk behind the bus.

 - Phones down and heads up!
 When walking near and around cars teach children to keep their heads up and be aware of their surroundings.
 Headphones and phones can distract children from seeing oncoming traffic and can result in injury.

-- Encourage children to drink water before, during, and after when on the playground or engaged in athletic activities.
+- Encourage children to drink water before, during, and after when on the playground or engaging in athletic activities.

 - If you know your children will be on the playground, ensure they are dressed appropriately.
 No necklaces, purses, scarves, or clothing with drawstrings that can get caught on equipment and pose a strangulation hazard.